neoforged/Documentation/docs/resources/client/models/modelloaders.md

 }
 ```

 To [datagen][modeldatagen] this model, use the custom loader class `DynamicFluidContainerModelBuilder`.
-Be aware that for legacy support reasons, this class also provides a method to set the `apply_tint` property, which is no longer used.

 ### Elements Model